XpertiCON106/TEASE-software-package/README.md

 2: Temperature Sensor <https://www.adafruit.com/product/381>

-3: A Camera
+3: A Camera (for taking some good space pics)

-4: Handwarmers..
+4: Handwarmers (for keeping the internal temp near boiling point)

-5: 15 kpi Sheet Aluminum
+5: Aluminum sheets

 6: Joule Thief <http://www.ebay.com/itm/like/272420105646?chn=ps&dispItem=1>

-In addition, you need an arduino, jumper cables, a battery
+The joule thief is really for powering an LED with the peltier module.
+It acts as a bridge.

+7: Arduino

+8: Jumper cables

+9: starter shield (which I don't know the name of)

+10: SD card module (which I don't know the name of)

+11: Clock (which I don't know the name of)

+12: Cardboard

+13: Engineering tools

 <-----------------PROJECT IS UNDER WAY ------------------>
 <-----------------MORE INFO COMING SOON ----------------->